nihpo/SynthHealthData/README.md

 In this repository you can analyze and download the Python-based software that powers this platform.

+Sponsor:
+* Developing software to test clinical trial data.

+Software developer:
+* “Not being part of a pharma company I do not have access to clinical trial data.”

+CRO.
+* “We need data to speed up development of systems.”
+* Creation of test data => speed up data sets?
+* Starting point: “we can’t use clients’ data.”

+Requirements:
+* Must be conformant to latest CDISC standard.

 ## Create Unencumbered Synthetic Health Data at Scale

 The synthetic data this platform generates is: